webplatform/docs/tutorials/using_specific_list_styles/index.md

 [[File:csslists1.png]]

 ''Figure 1.
 Open and closed (circle and disc) list item bullets.''
+You can also use [:nth-child] pseudo-class with the same result.
 ===Ordered lists===

 In an ''ordered'' list, each list item is marked differently to show its position in the sequence.